-The NC's responsibilities as set out in its written terms of reference approved by the Board, is to review all Board and Board Committee composition and membership, board succession plans for the Directors, determine each Director's independence annually and as and when circumstances require, evaluate performance of the Board as a whole, its Board Committees and the individual Directors, review appointments and resignations of

-Senior Management and review Directors' training and continuous professional development programme.
+The NC's responsibilities as set out in its written terms of reference approved by the Board, is to review all Board and Board Committee composition and membership, board succession plans for the Directors, determine each Director's independence annually and as and when circumstances require, evaluate performance of the Board as a whole, its Board Committees and the individual Directors, review appointments and resignations of Senior Management and review Directors' training and continuous professional development programme.
 The Company Secretary maintains records of all NC meetings including records of discussions on key deliberations and decisions taken.

-For the financial year under review, the NC conducted a self-assessment of its own effectiveness in the discharge of its roles and responsibilities.
+For the financial year under review, the NC conducted a self-assessment of its own effectiveness in the discharge of its roles and responsibilities, which was facilitated through the use of a self-assessment checklist ("NC Self-Assessment Checklist").